kiba/Writings/for_science/chp21_new_cylons.md

 "Hello, I am Delta," the machine introduced itself.
 That gotten the humans' attention.

-"Oh, you must be Delta that I saw on the stage today," director Polenda said.
-"I am Doctor William Polenda.
+"Oh, you must be Delta that I saw on the stage today," director Polendina said.
+"I am Doctor William Polendina.
 I have ten doctor degrees in multiple fields of science and engineering, but that's not important here."

-"Almost all girls are born, but some are made."
+[I]"Saluations!
+Almost all girls are born, but I am made,"[/I] the girl next to Polendina, presumably his daughter said on a radio communication frequency.

 "Then what is?"

-"A signature!"
+[I]Please clarify,[/I] Delta requested.

+"Oh huh, my daughter here," the old human gestured at the young teenager form next to him, "Penny and I are very interested in meeting artificial sentient beings.
+It's always been a dream of mine to create something beautiful.
+And um, we would each like a signature!"

+Delta cocked its head sideway.
+"I am not sure if you would appreciate my signature.
+It's for all intent and purpose, a printed barcode."

+[I]"Please don't tell papa that I told you, but I am also an artificial sentient being, just like you!"[/I]

+"Oh, I don't mind.
+Do you mind, Penny?"
+The girl nodded her head sideway.

+[I]"Explanation acceptable.
+It is the default protocol to keep conversations private."[/I]

+"Then I will produce a signature for each of you?"
+Delta queried.

+Director Polendina and his daughter each gave a piece of paper for the machine to print on.
+The machine then took out a pen from its utility belt before precisely positioning its hand on the upper left corner of one paper.
+Delta summoned a program for just the occasion and it executed the program, requiring no more input for this paper.

+Finally, it printed the next signature for other one.
+Beings at the table looked upon the process, mesmerized by the process exhibited by the Cylon.

+"Cool!
+How did you do that?"
+Polendina finally said something out loud.
+"Can you teach me to do this?"

+"It is not something that I learned, but something I programmed."